 You don't need to be an athlete to enjoy the Hypervolt, though.
 I have plenty of friends who don't love exercise but definitely love stealing my gun every chance they get (you know who you are).

-Even at the sale price, the Hypervolt is no small investment.
-So, what makes this massager such a miracle worker?
+Real talk: At $349, the Hypervolt is no small investment.
+So, what makes this massage gun such a miracle worker?
 Let me walk you through my envy-worthy self-care Sunday massage routine.

 It all starts with switching my phone to airplane mode to limit all distractions.
 I like to control the device through my phone — it can sync via Bluetooth to the Hyperice app — so I don't want any notifications popping up during my "me" time.